ChrisBaum89/fish-project/README.md

 The Fish Store application can be accessed through the index.html file.

 The application uses the fish-project-api, which must be running on an active server in order to receive the database information and populate the application with fish.
-API database can be accessed through "servername"/fish or "servername"/categories
+API database can be accessed through "servername"/fish or "servername"/categories.
+Those with access to database can view Contact Us messages through the "servername"/messages.

 Rails 6.1.5.
 Built with Atom 1.60.0 x64